PacificBiosciences/pypeFLOW/presentation/pypeFLOW_tutorial.rst

 Solution

   * Be explicit.
-  * introduce "mutableDataObjs" for a tasks indicating those data objects that a task can modified.
+  * introduce "mutableDataObjs" for a task indicating those data objects that a task can modified.
 If an object is used as "mutableDataObjs", it is not used for calculating the task dependency.
-  * The standard "inputs" and "outputs" should be "immutable" objects within the scope of the code.
+  * The standard "inputs" and "outputs" should be "immutable" objects within the scope of the workflow.
   * Special state objects to keep track the states.
 The state objects are used as the input objects and/or output objects to control the task dependency (see `Example <http://localhost:8888/1cc16008-e0a2-4f0a-87d2-23445e85012a>`_)